bitcoinerlab/miniscript/README.md

 This project is a JavaScript implementation of Bitcoin Miniscript, a high-level language for describing Bitcoin spending conditions.

-It includes a transpilation of [Peter Wuille's C++ code](https://github.com/sipa/miniscript) for compiling spending policies into Miniscript and Bitcoin scripts, as well as a Miniscript Satisfier for generating explicit witness scripts that are decoupled from the tx signer.
+It includes a transpilation of [Peter Wuille's C++ code](https://github.com/sipa/miniscript) for compiling spending policies into Miniscript and Bitcoin scripts, as well as a novel Miniscript Satisfier for generating explicit witness scripts that are decoupled from the tx signer.

 ## Features